msayson/msayson.github.io/_posts/2020-06-05-aws-data-pipeline-lessons-learned.markdown

 * Security requirements should be explicitly defined at the start of a project and incorporated into proof-of-concepts.
 * AWS Data Pipeline has several functional limitations to be aware of that make it unsuitable for some use cases that appear to match on the surface.
 * When producing data for partners, talk directly with the engineers on their team to validate the format that they will be able to work with, since they know their services best.
-* AWS Glue is a more suitable solution than AWS Data Pipeline in many cases than are too complex for AWS Database Migration Service to support.
+* AWS Glue is a more suitable solution than AWS Data Pipeline in many cases that are too complex for AWS Database Migration Service to support.
 * AWS Support is an excellent resource, particularly if you have access to enterprise support.